 MAKE SMTHNG Week is about taking action for a better world.

-From 2-10 December, at the start of the holiday shopping season, we want to invite you to make something with us.
+From November 23rd to December 2nd 2018, at the start of the holiday shopping season, we want to invite you to make something with us.
 In cities around the world, makers are gathering to demonstrate how we can unite to create unique alternatives to buying something new.

 We are calling all DIY mavens, minimalists, vegans and vegetarians, upcyclers, swappers, sewers, crafters and zero wasters – you’re all invited to join Greenpeace in collaboration with Fashion Revolution, Shareable and many others to inspire you to make the most of our resources.